abem93/fullstack-knowledge-base-/Angular/Components-and-DataBinding-Deep-Dive/Course-project-dataBinding.md

   # Introduction
    -  Will be using Event and property binding to connect all our components.
   # Adding Navigation with Event Binding and ngIf
-    - Added navigation using ngIf to show only one of the components based on the navigation button selected
+    - Added navigation by binding navigation items and using ngIf to show only one of the components based on the navigation item selected
   # Passing Recipe Data with Property Binding
     -
   # Passing Data with Event and Property Binding(Combined)